sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 *To migrate a segment from Marketing Campaigns:*

 During beta, segmentation is not enabled in Automation.
-Instead, you can build a segment in New Marketing Campaigns, export it, and import it as a list to Marketing Campaigns.
+Instead, you can build a segment in Automation, export it, and import it as a list to Marketing Campaigns.

 1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and then select **Contacts**.
 1. Find the segment you want to export and hover over the action menu.